 Whether you are a car owner, a truck owner or into RV’ing, having a good GPS device in your vehicle will go a long way to pointing you in the right direction when on those long commutes or vacations around the country.
 So… I thought I would offer up my thoughts on GPS devices and give you my top 5 choices.

-Twenty years has seen a lot has changed and they now come with a wide range of features.
+Twenty years has seen a lot of changes and they now come with a wide range of features.
 Because of all these features, some are more versatile than others and it’s hard to make a decision on the right Navigation system for you.

 Features to Consider